The Sun Rising: James I and the Dawn of Great Britain

 A panoramic history of the arrival of the Stuarts, and how the reign of King James I saw England reach new corners of the globe

-Four centuries ago James Stuart came to the throne with the dream of a united and global Great Britain.
-His reign saw expeditions reach Russia, India, Persia, China, Japan and the shores of the New World, and the East India Company grow ever-closer to the crown.
-In this epic and panoramic history, Anna Whitelock casts the long-overlooked monarch in a new light - and tells how it was under his reign that the seeds of the future British Empire were sown.
+Four centuries ago James Stuart came to the throne with a dream of a united and global Great Britain.
+His reign saw expeditions reach Russia, India, Persia, China, Japan and the shores of the New World, while the East India Company grew ever closer to the crown.
+In this epic and panoramic history, Anna Whitelock casts the long-overlooked monarch in a new light - and explores how his reign sowed the seeds of the future British Empire.

 Preț estimativ în valută: